soos3d/Web3.py-Interact-with-the-Blockchain-/README.md

-connection.py --> In this file you will find the code to connect to a blockchain and retrieve some information. tokens.py --> In this file you will find the code to retrieve tokens info using the contract address and ABI. transactions.py --> In this file you will find the code so send transactions. solidity_basics_loops.sol --> In this file you will find examples of loops and conditionals in solidity with some brief explanations as comments. solidity_basics_enum.sol --> In this file you will find examples of enum in solidity with some brief explanations as comments.
+connection.py --> In this file you will find the code to connect to a blockchain and retrieve some information. tokens.py --> In this file you will find the code to retrieve tokens info using the contract address and ABI. transactions.py --> In this file you will find the code so send transactions. swap.py --> In this file you will the code to place swap treansactions on PancakeSwap!